Shinji Kagawa: Manchester United

 On 5 June 2012, Manchester United announced that they had reached an agreement with Borussia Dortmund and Kagawa for his transfer, a deal that made him the first Japanese player to join the club.
 The fee was reported to be an initial £12 million, with a further £5 million in possible add-ons.
 The transfer was completed on 22 June after Kagawa passed his medical at Manchester United and received his UK work permit.
 On 3 July, it was revealed that Kagawa would wear the number 26 shirt for United.
 Kagawa spoke about his former club, Borussia Dortmund, saying: "I will carry this club, their great fans, and the whole city in my heart forever and will follow their results with great interest."

 On 18 July 2012, Kagawa was handed a two-minute appearance to mark his Manchester United debut in Durban, South Africa, against AmaZulu in a pre-season friendly match.
 Kagawa made his first start for the Red Devils against Ajax Cape Town on 21 July 2012, and scored his first goal against Shanghai Shenhua four days later.

-He made his Premier League debut on 20 August 2012, playing the full 90 minutes of United's 1–0 defeat away to Everton.
+His Premier League debut was on 20 August 2012, playing the full 90 minutes of United's 1–0 defeat away to Everton.
 He scored his first goal against Fulham on 25 August in his home debut for the club.
 After Tom Cleverley's shot was parried by Fulham goalkeeper Mark Schwarzer, Kagawa scored on the rebound from close range.
 On 19 September, Kagawa was given his first Champions League start as United played against Galatasaray.
 He provided an assist for the winning goal scored by Michael Carrick in a 1–0 win.
 On 23 October, he set up Javier Hernández for United's first goal in an eventual 3–2 Champions League victory against Braga.
 He twisted his knee during the match, which left him sidelined for two months.
 Kagawa returned from injury in January 2013.

 On 2 March 2013, Kagawa scored his first hat-trick for United and also became the first Asian player to score a hat-trick in the Premier League, in his team's 4–0 home win against Norwich City.
 On 22 April, Kagawa played a part in the title-winning match against Aston Villa in which United won 3–0; he became the first Japanese player to win a Premier League title.
 On 12 May, Kagawa was included in the United squad to play against Swansea City in Alex Ferguson's last home game before retirement, which United won 2–1.
 On the same day, Kagawa received his Premier League medal and was voted Man of the Match.